Roderick St Clair, The Caribbean

 “Farmers do not always have time to read booklets and guides, however useful they are.
 But they can listen to the radio while they work and hear from people just like them, experiencing, and solving, the same problems”.

 Roderick St Clair is the host of the Eat Caribbean radio programme, part of a project of the same name, run by the Caribbean Farmers Network (CaFAN).
 Eat Caribbean is part of a larger FAO initiative to improve food security with specific aims to develop and strengthen food security and agricultural value chains throughout the region.
+Thanks to UNITAR’s e-Learning course “Innovative Collaboration for Development” (ICfD), Roderick was able to improve his work for the programme.

 On the Eat Caribbean programme, St Clair talks to farmers, extension officers, exporters, buyers and financiers.
 The talks aim to show how value chains can meet the requirements of buyers (such as supermarkets, fast food chains, processors and exporters) and link these buyers to farmers, while also discussing challenges and success stories.